I KEY TERMS

 Several other criminal statutes can be invoked in the gambling context:

-Other potentially relevant statutes include conspiracy and bank or wire fraud.51 In all of these cases, liability arises only if the defendant is violating some other federal or state statute.
+Other potentially relevant statutes include conspiracy and bank or wire fraud.52 In all of these cases, liability arises only if the defendant is violating some other federal or state statute.

 iii State laws

 State laws with respect to gambling vary widely.
 Generally, however, gambling is prohibited unless the state passes legislation expressly permitting such conduct.
-Four states – Delaware, New Jersey, Pennsylvania and Nevada – expressly permit and license internet gambling.52 The remaining 46 states and the District of Columbia do not allow online gambling – other than in a few cases some form of online lottery – although many permit gambling at bricks-and-mortar establishments or on riverboats.
+Six states – Delaware, New Jersey, Pennsylvania, Nevada, Michigan and West Virginia – expressly permit and license internet gambling.53 The remaining 44 states and the District of Columbia do not allow online (non-sports) gambling – other than in a few cases some form of online lottery – although many permit gambling at bricks-and-mortar establishments or on riverboats.

 In Delaware, only the state Lottery Commission is authorised to conduct internet gambling, and it has contracted with suppliers to that end.
-In New Jersey and Nevada, licences are restricted to bricks-and-mortar casino licensees, and Nevada – unlike Delaware and New Jersey – only permits internet poker.
+In the other five states, licences are restricted to bricks-and-mortar casino (commercial and, in the case of Michigan, tribal) licensees, and Nevada – unlike the others – only permits internet poker.
+Michigan and West Virginia have not yet commenced internet gambling operations as of March 2020.

-Georgia, Illinois, Kentucky and Michigan allow online sales of lottery tickets, while Kentucky and Michigan allow online game play.54
+Georgia, Illinois, Kentucky, Michigan, New Hampshire, New Jersey, North Carolina and Pennsylvania allow online sales of lottery tickets,55 while Kentucky, Michigan, Pennsylvania, Illinois, Georgia and New Hampshire allow online game play.56

 Illegal gambling can be sanctioned at both the state and federal level, with the type of punishment varying by state.
 While generally the federal statutes do not criminalise mere play (that is, they will not punish the actual gamblers), some states do criminalise gambling, often making it a misdemeanour.
 By contrast, both states and the federal government apply criminal penalties against those who offer or promote gambling, often as felonies.
 The penalties can be severe, ranging from five years' imprisonment under the Wire Act, to as many as 20 years under RICO and the federal anti-money laundering statutes.